StackExchange/dnscontrol/documentation/advanced-features/notifications.md

 ## Usage

-If you want to send a notification, add the `--notify` flag to the `dnscontrol preview` or `dnscontrol push` commands.
+If you want to send a notification for a specific execution, add the `--notify` flag to the `dnscontrol preview` or `dnscontrol push` commands.

+To always send notifications, enable one or more of the `notify_on_push` or `notify_on_preview` options.

 Below is an example where we add [the A record](../language-reference/domain-modifiers/A.md) `foo` and display the notification output.